Juan Carlos I Landing Helicopter Dock, Spain

 Landing helicopter dock (LHD) Juan Carlos I, the Spanish Navy's biggest vessel, was launched in March 2008 at Navantia Ferrol Shipyard.
 Named after the King of Spain, the strategic projection ship has been built at an approximate cost of €360m.

 The LHD has four decks – a dock and garage for heavy cargo, a habitability deck, a hangar and light cargo garage and a flight deck with a portside 12° sky-jump.
 The ship is equipped with four 20mm guns and four 12.7mm machine guns.
-An nti-missile close-in weapon system is planned to be included in future.
+An anti-missile close-in weapon system is planned to be included in future.

-The LHD is a multi-purpose vessel that can be used as an aircraft carrier as well as for amphibious and relief operations.
+The LHD is a multipurpose vessel that can be used as an aircraft carrier as well as for amphibious and relief operations.

 Aircraft, amphibious and relief operations

-As an aircraft carrier, Juan Carlos I has a 201.9m-long and 32m-wide flight deck with a 12° sky-jump facility for VSTOL aircraft (AV-8B Plus or Joint Strike Fighter).
+As an aircraft carrier, Juan Carlos I has a 201.9m-long and 32m-wide flight deck with a 12° sky-jump facility for VSTOL aircraft (AV-8B Plus or joint strike fighter).
 Apart from V-22 Osprey, AV-8B Plus, and JSF aircraft, six NH-90, six SH-3D and six AB 212 helicopters, four CH-47 Chinook and one SA spot can be operated from the vessel.

-"The ship was designed in 2005 and is scheduled to be commissioned in December 2009."
+"The ship was designed in 2005 and commissioned in September 2010."

 The ship has a dock of 69.3m length and 16.8m width.
 Her flooding deck can carry four LCM-1E/LCM-8 + 4/6 SUPERCAT type RIBs, one LCAC and LVTs.
 Displacement of the LHD for amphibious operations is 27,079t, while the maximum sustained speed is 19.5kt.